EloiStree/EloiStree/README.md

 ---------------------------
 ## My impossible rules / Modo

-Once in my life, I toke the time to wrote that lines down.
-That became my modo but also my impossible rules I have never succeed to follow.
+Once in my life, I took the time to write those lines down.
+That became my motto but also my impossible rules I have never succeeded to follow.
-I like those because it kind of define well what I seek in life.
+I like those because they kind of define well what I seek in life.
 ![image](https://github.com/EloiStree/EloiStree/assets/20149493/37940658-7786-4eb2-b8bb-636f33880c66)